julie-scherer/kafka-flink-postgres-pipeline/README.md

-  help                 Show help with `make help` up                   Starts the Flink cluster, also builds the image if it has not been built yet down                 Shuts down the Flink cluster, cleans dangling images build                Builds the flink base image with pyFlink and the flink-sql kafka connector installed. demo                 Starts the Flink cluster, builds the pyflink image if it has not been built yet, creates a demo kafka topic to ingest from listen               Creates a kafka console consumer, i.e. prints the kafka messages to your console clean                Removes unused artifacts from this setup
+  help                 Show help with `make help` up                   Starts the Flink cluster, also builds the image if it has not been built yet down                 Shuts down the Flink cluster, cleans dangling images clean                Removes unused artifacts from this setup
 ```

-💡 If you are on an arm64 machine (e.g. Apple M1/M2), you will need to modify [line 40](https://github.com/EcZachly-Inc-Bootcamp/apache-flink-training/blob/f79ed9e0cb6b55d8ddfc55b234bceaad9e6189f0/Makefile#L40) in the Makefile to replace linux/amd64 -> linux/arm64

 #### Step 3

 We will use:
-- `make build` to enable deploying to kubernetes (minikube)
-- `make up` to deploy within docker compose
+- `make up` to deploy locally within docker compose
-- `make demo` to test with a sample app
+- `make down` to stop the Flink job and tear down the docker container
+- `docker exec -it <job manager id> flink run -py /job/start_job.py` this submits the job to the job manager